Dave-team/Knowledge-base/Productivity.md

 - What 20% generates 80% of the outcome, but also: what 80% is mostly useless?
 - Learn to say no – that will get you the most done in the long term, which matters most
 - Listen to your body and mind.
 Rest and take a step back when it's needed
+- Being productive is about optimizing time to spend more time on things you enjoy doing
+- Consider time boxing what you're working on to avoid situations where you spent too much time
+- Write down your most important goals and regularly check against these notes to ensure you're working on the most important thing

 ## Process
 - Planning in the morning: